alexiamhe93/goldStandard-tutorial/README.md

 This repository contains three tutorial Python notebooks.
 All three notebooks are based on a case study for measuring misunderstandings in online dialogues (at a sentence level).
 The notebooks concern:

-1. (Tutorial_1_Inter_rater_reliability.ipynb) Conducting inter-rater reliability on a subset of a "gold-standard" dataset, hand-coded by multiple coders for a psychological construct.
+1. [Tutorial 1](Tutorial_1_Inter_rater_reliability.ipynb) Conducting inter-rater reliability on a subset of a "gold-standard" dataset, hand-coded by multiple coders for a psychological construct.
 2. Developing and validating a rule-based dictionary classifier using the gold-standard dataset.
 3. Developing and validating a deep-learning classifier using the gold-standard dataset (fine-tuning a BERT model through transfer learning).